 What is Sierra CAMP?

-The Sierra Climate Adaptation and Mitigation Partnership (Sierra CAMP) is an engaged group of individuals and organizations who understand that their well-being depends on the health and long-term resilience of the natural systems around them.
-Our work is based on the belief that social, economic, and environmental systems are interconnected and inseparable, and that collaboration between diverse sectors and communities is essential for growth and prosperity -- especially in an era of warming temperatures and a changing climate.
+The Sierra Climate Adaptation and Mitigation Partnership (Sierra CAMP) is a cross-sector partnership housed within Sierra Business Council.
+Our members are an engaged group of individuals and organizations who understand that their well-being depends on the health and long-term resilience of communities and the natural systems around them.
+Our work is based on the belief that social, economic, and environmental systems are interconnected and inseparable, and that collaboration between diverse sectors and communities is essential for growth and prosperity - especially in an era of warming temperatures and a changing climate.

-Sierra CAMP is one of the five regional climate adaptation and mitigation collaboratives supported by the Governor’s Office of Planning and Research through the Alliance for Regional Collaboratives for Climate Adaptation (ARCCA).
+Sierra CAMP is one of the seven regional climate adaptation and mitigation collaboratives supported by the Governor’s Office of Planning and Research through the Alliance for Regional Collaboratives for Climate Adaptation (ARCCA).

-Sierra CAMP aims to reduce the burden of climate impacts on communities and ecosystems throughout the Sierra-Cascade region, as well as in the downstream urban communities that depend on those rural resources.
+Sierra CAMP's vision is to reduce the burden of climate impacts on communities and ecosystems throughout the Sierra-Cascade region, as well as in the downstream urban communities that depend on those rural resources.

-- Educates and engages Sierra stakeholders on climate policy (policy analysis, webinars, etc.)
+Educate and engage Sierra stakeholders on climate policy (policy analysis, webinars, etc.)

-- Develops and strengthens connections with urban downstream users of Sierra ecosystem services to build a stronger collective voice for investment in Sierra resources.
-For example, through Sierra CAMP’s leadership role in ARCCA.
+Develop and strengthen connections with urban downstream users of Sierra ecosystem services to build a stronger collective voice for investment in Sierra resources.

 The partnership region spans from Sequoia and Kings Canyon National Parks in the south all the way north to the Oregon border and southern section of the Cascade mountain range, and from the Sierra foothills to the Nevada border.
 This is the Sierra Nevada Conservancy boundary plus the California Tahoe Conservancy boundary (links).